 A construction risk management plan is a detailed plan aimed at reducing the risks that usually come along with construction projects.
 The goal of the plan is to buffer the risks we identified and enable smooth project flow.
 During the risk management planning, all potential construction risks should be carefully estimated and evaluated.
 Based on that, the proper procedures and processes need to be developed to reduce their impact.

 Developing a proper risk management plan is fundamental for successful dealing with risk factors.
 This complex construction risk management plan should include the following aspects:

 Above, we classified the construction project risks.
 Now, it is your task to figure out, as a project management consultant, which of these categories apply to your project.
 Identification of these risks should always be done prior to the launch of your project.
 Provide your management with enough time to tackle the assessment of risks and deal with them.

-Ranking all emerging risks and prioritising them is crucial when it comes to risk management.
+Ranking all emerging risks and prioritising them is crucial when it comes to construction risk management.
 There are two factors, based on which you can give priority to the various risks you have identified.
-They are: the impact that the risk can cause to your business, and the probability of risk actually emerging.
-Appropriate risk ranking is a crucial process in evaluation of possible jeopardy for your project.
+They are: the impact that the risk can cause on your business, and the probability of risk actually emerging.
+Appropriate risk ranking is a crucial process in the evaluation of possible jeopardy for your project.

 Risks that have a high likelihood and high impact should be tackled first.
 Those that are less likely to occur and impact the project can be postponed for later.